-Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 The "There are six "cost sharing tiers" for drugs on the Drug List

-Every drug on the plan's Drug List is in one of six cost-sharing tiers.
-In general, the higher the cost-sharing tier, the higher your cost for the drug:
+Every drug on the plan's Drug List is in one of six cost sharing tiers.
+In general, the higher the cost sharing tier, the higher your cost for the drug:

-Cost-Sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs.

-- Cost-Sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost-Sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost-Sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost-Sharing Tier 5: Specialty Tier Tier 5 includes very high cost brand and generic drugs, which may require special handling and/or close monitoring. - Cost-Sharing Tier 6: Select Care drugs Tier 6 is the highest tier and includes select care generic drugs for treating conditions such as diabetes, high blood pressure and high cholesterol.
+- Cost Sharing Tier 1: Preferred Generic Tier 1 is the lowest tier and includes preferred generic drugs. - Cost Sharing Tier 2: Generic Tier 2 includes generic drugs. - Cost Sharing Tier 3: Preferred Brand Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 4: Non-Preferred Drug Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 5: Specialty Tier Tier 5 includes very high cost brand and generic drugs, which may require special handling and/or close monitoring. - Cost Sharing Tier 6: Select Care Drugs Tier 6 is the highest tier and includes select care generic drugs for treating conditions such as diabetes, high blood pressure and high cholesterol and certain drugs not normally covered by the Part D program.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.

-The amount you pay for drugs in each cost-sharing tier is shown in Chapter 6 (What you pay for your Part D prescription drugs).
+The amount you pay for drugs in each cost sharing tier is shown in Chapter 6 (What you pay for your Part D prescription drugs).

-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.3 The How can you find out if a specific drug is on the Drug List?